Sailing in the Hebrides; Mull, Jura & Islay

 This voyage is fully crewed.
 Check out our voyage finder to see what else we have available.

-Discover the Hebrides with yacht Stravaigin as she explores Mull, Jura and Islay under sail.
+Discover the Hebrides with modern yacht Stravaigin as she explores Mull, Jura and Islay under sail.

 - Skippered sailing experience

 - Island hopping & exploration

 - Great for small groups